NCarson/makefile-for-js/makefiles/README.md

-# Top level project makefiles.
+Top level project makefiles.

+These are made from `src` directory so headers and footers can be reused.